hai-vr/documentation/docs/products/prefabulous/universal/recalculate-normals.md

   - In the "Renderers" list, only add the SkinnedMeshRenderer that has custom split normals.

 :::tip
-You can have the same blendshape specified on multiple "PA-H Recalculate Normals" components.
+You can have the same blendshape specified on multiple "PA Recalculate Normals" components.

 If a blendshape of SkinnedMeshRenderer is affected by multiple components, the "Erase Custom Split Normals" option will take priority.
 :::

-If you see no improvement, cancel your changes and add your blendshape back to your original "PA-H Recalculate Normals" component.
+If you see no improvement, cancel your changes and add your blendshape back to your original "PA Recalculate Normals" component.

 ## Learn more